OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Ensure that the secrets managemnet solution is easy to use, as you do not want people to work around it or use it not effictively due to complexity.
 This requires:

 - an easy onboarding of new secrets and removal of invalidated secrets.
+- an easy integration with the existing software: it should be easy to integrate applications as consumers of the secret management system.
+For instance: there should be an SDK available and/or a simple sidecar container in order to communicate with the secret management system.
+Examples of this can be found in the AWS, Google and Azure SDKs which allows an application to interact with the secrets management solution of the cloud directly.
+Similar examples can be found with the Hashicorp Vault software integrations, as well as the Vault Agent Sidecar Injector.
 - a clear understandig at the organization of why secrets management is important, and which processes need to be followed if it comes to handling secrets.

 ## 7 Encryption